Wimmics/corese/_sources/index.rst.txt

 For support questions, comments, and any ideas for improvements you’d like to discuss, please use our `discussion forum`_.
 We welcome everyone to contribute to `issue reports`_, suggest new features, and create `pull requests`_.

-..
-TODO: Talk to Remi about General Information section

 .. #############################################################################
 ..
-The statesments below are to produce the title of the page in the tab and a menu with the links to the pages of the documentation
+The statements below are to produce the title of the page in the tab and a menu with the links to the pages of the documentation

 .. raw html below is used to hide the title of the page but retain it in the